digris/doc-openbroadcast-platform/source/application/library/index.rst

 Label type
 ^^^^^^^^^^^

 The type of label.
-Please refer to the descriptions below to determine the which value to choose.
+Please refer to the descriptions below to determine which value to choose.

 **Unknown**